askap-vast/vast-pipeline/docs/adminusage/cli.md

 ### createmeasparquet

-This command allows for the creation of the `measurements.parquet` and `measurement_pairs.parquet` files after a run has been successfully completed.
-See [Arrow Files](../outputs/outputs.md#parquet-files) for more information.
+This command allows for the creation of the `measurements.parquet` file after a run has been successfully completed.
+See [Parquet Files](../outputs/outputs.md#parquet-files) for more information.

-!!!info
-    The `measurement_pairs.parquet` file will only be created if the run was configured to calculate pair metrics.

 ```terminal
 ./manage.py createmeasparquet --help